General Dynamics Flyer: Design

 The Flyer was designed to fill a need by special operations forces to have a lightweight, mobile platform that could be transported by air and be configured for a variety of missions.
 It can be internally transported by V-22 Osprey, CH-53E Super Stallion, CH-47D Chinook, C-130 Hercules, Boeing C-17 Globemaster III and C-5 Galaxy, and be externally transported by UH-60L Black Hawk.
 The vehicle can operate at high speeds at long ranges, off-road and in various weather conditions.
 It can be configured for many roles including light strike, personnel rescue and recovery, reconnaissance, and communications.

-The Flyer has a fuel efficiency of 24 mpg at 40 mph.
+The Flyer has a fuel efficiency of 10.2 km/L (24 mpg) at 64 km/h (40 mph).
 Weapons can be mounted on a 360 degree ring or five patient litters can be carried.
 It also has an armored variant, with the 4-door cab, rear cargo area, and roofline armored to ballistic level B6.

+Variants

 Flyer 72

 The Flyer 72 is in service in the United States Special Operations Command as the M1288 GMV 1.1.
 It was selected in 2013 to replace SOCOM's fleet of 1,072 Humvee-based Ground Mobility Vehicles.
 1,300 are planned to be in service by September 2020.

 The United Kingdom Special Forces (UKSF) received a Flyer 72 in 2014 for testing under Project Westerly, a program to evaluate vehicles for the potential replacement of their Supacat HMT400 Surveillance and Reconnaissance Vehicle/Offensive Action Vehicles that entered service in 2003.

 General Dynamics offered modified Flyer vehicles to the U.S. Army for their 'Ultra Light Combat Vehicle' (ULCV), since renamed the Army Ground Mobility Vehicle (AGMV), and Light Reconnaissance Vehicle (LRV) programs.
 The Special Forces Flyer 72 version had SOF-specific items removed and more seats added to meet ULCV requirements for a weight of 4,500 lb and a 3,200 lb payload, equal to nine soldiers and their gear.
 For the LRV, the Flyer 72 could have armor added, carry six troops, and mount an M230 chain gun.

 In May 2018, the Army awarded GD-OTS the contract for production of Army Ground Mobility Vehicles.

 A consortium of Oshkosh Defense and Flyer Defense LLC submitted the Flyer 72 for the U.S. Army's Infantry Squad Vehicle competition.
 This contract was won by a consortium of GM Defense and Ricardo plc, which submitted a vehicle based on the Chevrolet Colorado ZR2.